gauryvg98/property-analyzer-test/devlog.md

 #### 8. Use plotly for visualizations.

 #### Note - Use the common filter property query function which can effectively filter the `properties` table as per query params, as these query params are consistent across all APIs exposed (including visualization APIs).
-#### Avoid visualizations which pass non-aggregated data to the plots, due to network and performance concerns.
+#### Avoid visualizations which pass non-aggregated data to the plots, due to network and performance concerns (see box plot performance)
+#### Improvements to outlier detection can be done.